Sessional Instructor

 Teaching Philosophy

-My teaching philosophy centers on creating engaging, student-focused environments where economic theory comes alive through real-world data and applications.
-I strive to empower students with quantitative tools and critical thinking skills, fostering a deeper understanding of economic principles and their relevance in society.
+My teaching philosophy centers on creating engaging, student-focused environments where economic and mathematical concepts come alive through real-world data and applications.
+I strive to empower students with quantitative tools and critical thinking skills, fostering a deeper understanding of principles and their relevance in society.
+I believe in inclusive, interactive learning where every student is encouraged to participate, question, and grow.